-- Add 2 tbs. light olive oil.
+- Add 2 tablespoons light olive oil.

 - Keep stirring ingredients until beef is completely done and mixture is heated through.

-- Serve with Garlic Sauce.
+- Serve with garlic sauce.

 - Use mixed frozen vegetables, if you'd like, but parboil them before adding them to the pan to make sure they're heated through completely.